 NOTE!
 For Motorized Lens models, the iris size setting differs.
-To set the iris size, click on and the camera will auto detect the best iris size for the environment.
-If necessary, users still can manually adjust the iris size by selecting to reset the iris size.
+To set the iris size, click on O , and the camera will auto detect the best iris size for the environment.
+If necessary, users still can manually adjust the iris size by selecting 🚺 and 🦲.
+Alternatively, click on 🕥 to reset the iris size.
 The iris size will be set to the largest.
-Then, you can manually adjust the iris size by selecting and .
+Then, you can manually adjust the iris size by selecting and